An Attribute-based Method for Video Anomaly Detection: Method

 \subsection{Pre-processing}

-Anomalous objects in video clips typically exhibit unusual motions or activities.
-Therefore, we rely on representations that are linked to objects and motions.
+Our method extracts velocity and pose from each object in each video frame.
+To do so, we compute optical flow and body landmarks for each object in the video.

-\textbf{Optical flow.} Our method uses optical flow as a preliminary stage for inferring object movement.
-It is computed between every pair of two successive frames.
-We extract the optical flow for each frame $f \in c$ in every video clip $c$ using an off-the-shelf optical flow model.
-The optical flow map is denoted by $o$.
+\textbf{Optical flow.} Our method uses optical flow as a proxy for its velocity.
+We extract the optical flow map $o$ for each frame $f \in c$ in every video clip $c$ using an off-the-shelf optical flow model.

 \textbf{Object detection.} Our method models frames by representing every object individually.
-This follows many recent papers, e.g., \cite{Georgescu2021AnomalyDI,vad_iccv_2021,jigsaw_puzzles_eccv2022} that found that object-based representations to be more effective than global, frame-level representations.
-Similarly to the recent papers, we first detect all objects in each frame using an off-the-shelf object detector.
-Formally, our object detection generates a set of $m$ bounding boxes $b_1,b_2..b_{m}$ for each frame, with corresponding class labels $y_1,y_2..y_m$.
+This follows many recent papers, e.g., \citep{Georgescu2021AnomalyDI,vad_iccv_2021,jigsaw_puzzles_eccv2022} that found that object-based representations are more effective than global, frame-level representations.
+We first detect all objects in each frame using an off-the-shelf object detector.
+Formally, our object detection generates a set of $m$ bounding boxes ${bb}_1,{bb}_2...{bb}_{m}$ for each frame, with corresponding category labels $y_1,y_2,...,y_m$.